İstinye Park: Design and layout

-The project design was led by US architect, BCT Design Group Inc., based in Baltimore.
-The design period -from conceptual, schematic, to development- lasted for about a year. Ömerler Mimarlik, based in Istanbul, drafted construction drawings and handled implementation.
-The construction period went on for 26 months- from the first lay of foundation until the grand opening.
+The US architect, BCT Design Group Inc., based in Baltimore, designed the project.
+The design period -from conceptual, and schematic, to development- lasted for about a year. Ömerler Mimarlik, based in Istanbul, drafted construction drawings and handled implementation.
+The construction took 26 months from the first lay of the foundation until the grand opening.
 From the first sketch to the completion of the project, it took (2004–2007) 3 years in total.

 Transportation

 City buses number 29, 29B, 29P, 29S, 40B, 42, EL1, EL2 provides access to the center, and the center is a short walk east of İ.T.Ü.—Ayazağa metro station.